tom-seddon/ghouls-tng/README.md

 - `G#` ("ghost count") - number of ghosts for testing purposes.
 Use `SHIFT+3` (`#`) to change this value

+## Springs

+Springs can't be placed in the top 2 rows of the level.
+The resulting jump height would cause the player to go off the top of the screen, something that isn't handled properly.

 ## Ghost start area

 The ghost start area, if set, is indicated by a dotted red rectangle.